tonymullen/ups-website/src/partials/f16cg/hw/hw12-final-project-description.html.md

     * GLSL shaders from [glslsandbox.com](http://glslsandbox.com/) (would require adapting to OSL)

     <p>
-    Students who wish to choose this option are advised to begin early, as many of the skills required will rely on independent study beyond what is covered in class.
+    **Students who wish to choose this option are advised to begin early, as many of the skills required will rely on independent study beyond what is covered in class.**

-Regardless of which assignment you choose, be sure to describe what you did and what your goal was with the project in the README.
+Regardless of which assignment you choose, be sure to describe what you did and what your goal was with the project in the Readme file.
 Discuss challenges or problems that arose and describe what you learned in your attempts to solve the problems, and any other points you think I should take into consideration when grading the assignment.

-## Evaluation
+## Submission

-Upload the project to its own directory inside your `public_html` directory using FileZilla.
+If your project is web-based, upload the project to its own directory inside your `public_html` directory using FileZilla.
 Be sure that all dependencies are in place and **Double check that your finished work displays properly in a browser online.** The directory should include the completed `README.txt`, which should also be viewable in the browser.

 In Moodle, add a link to your finished assignment's public URL.
 The Moodle page for this assignment is [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=340426).

+If your project is not web-based (e.g. a VFX project), upload a zip file containing **all relevant assets and files, including a README.txt** to the Moodle page for the assignment.
+This should include (at least) the final video output, the original raw video input, the .blend file(s) used to do the compositing, and any models, textures, shaders, etc used.
+If your assets are too big to upload easily to the Moodle page in this way, include appropriate download links.